vlfeat/matconvnet/doc/site/docs/about.md

 # Acknowledgments

-The implementation of the computational blocks in this library, and in particular of the convolution operator, is inspired by [Caffe](http://caffe.berkeleyvision.org).
+The implementation of the computational blocks in this library, and in particular of the convolution operators, is inspired by [Caffe](http://caffe.berkeleyvision.org).

 We gratefully acknowledge the support of NVIDIA Corporation with the